Featured on the Newsstand

 Thanks for visiting, and happy reading!

 Uppercase is for those who like a bit of creativity in their lives.
-Each quarterly issue - which has a theme ranging from various fabric arts, to papercrafts, to color and patterns - is a compendium of creative artists and their wares.
-A riot of color and inspiration, these makers range from professional artists to hobbyists, collectors, curators and creators.
-There are interviews, collections of artists, design guides, tours of studios, and designers at work.
+Each quarterly themed issue is a compendium of artists and their crafts, inspirations and desires.
+Everything from various fabric arts, to papercrafts, to ceramics and printmaking can appear within these color-filled pages.
+Whether it is in yarn, paper, clay, paint or ink, each artist gets a moment in the spotlight.
+There are interviews, design guides, tours of studios, and designers at work.
 Each issue is eagerly awaited.
 Whether you are seeking inspiration, aspiration, or beauty in craft, this is what you are looking for.
 Quarterly, Canada, $18.00

 The Real Reader’s Quarterly